In My Dreams (Emmylou Harris song)

 "In My Dreams" is a song written by Paul Kennerley, and recorded by American country music artist Emmylou Harris.
 It was released in March 1984 as the second single from the album White Shoes.
 The song reached number 9 on the Billboard Hot Country Singles & Tracks chart.

+The single won for Emmylou Harris her third Grammy Award for Best Female Country Vocal Performance at the 27th Annual Grammy Awards.